Durham Homeless Care Transitions

 Care management

-We partner closely with Lincoln Healthcare for the Homeless Clinic, Housing for New Hope, Alliance Health, Resources for Human Development, DukeWell, and Duke University Health System in the development and ongoing operations of this program.
-Clients also benefit from the services of Community Empowerment Fund.
+We partner closely with Lincoln Healthcare for the Homeless Clinic, Alliance Health, Resources for Human Development, DukeWell, and Duke University Health System in the development and ongoing operations of this program.

 What we’ve accomplished so far: